 Year 5 & 6 children should read for 20-30 minutes daily.
 The reading record must be completed at least four times a week and signed by parents at least weekly.
-Children should ensure that their reading record is brought into school on the day they read in a guided group with their teacher.
+Children should ensure that their reading record is brought into school daily.
+Where appropriate children will complete Accelerated Reader book quizzes in school.